kamitu-sm/kubernetes/Introduction/readme.md

 ***etcd***
 This is a distributed key value database store developed by CoreOS.
 Its the central database used to store current cluster state at any point of time.
 It is the single source of truth for all queries by components in regard to the state of the cluster.
-**In a highly available cluster (fancy name for a cluster with multiple masters/control planes) configuration the etcd cluster in itself is considered a different cluster from the kubernetes cluster, whether stacked or external**
+**In a highly available cluster configuration the etcd cluster in itself is considered a different cluster from the kubernetes cluster, whether stacked or external**

 ### Worker Node ###
 Every node in cluster must run a container runtime such as docker or rocket.